BlagoYar/IPv6Tunnel/README.md

 Disabledcomponents in value 0

 If there is no parameter (but by default = not), then create REG_DWORD.
+For disable value 255 - https://learn.microsoft.com/en-en/troubleshoot/windows-server/networking/configure-ipv6-in-windows

 It is also possible to enable PowerShell scenarios